 You may know that playing is a great method of engaging children into learning as when kids find something fun, they can learn a lot quicker than normal.
-Role play allows this factor to occur and help kids learn certain aspects like Maths and English quickly.
+Role play and pretend play allow this factor to occur and help kids learn certain aspects like Maths and English quickly.
 Knowing these skills, a lot more proficiently can help with understanding other playground games.
 These can all be included as part of independent learning games which encourage children to discover new things themselves.

 Role Play Games for Kids

-A few games which you can try to incorporate during sessions are things like:
+A few pretend play games which you can try to incorporate during sessions are things like:

 - City role play – Having road lines be drawn onto your playground with little stalls on the side of the road can create the environment of a busy town.
 It can also be a time to teach kids about road safety and how to act in public.
 Those who run the shops can also learn basic maths and communication skills.

 - Cooking show – Kids love to have a snack from time to time.
 Creating an environment which allows pupils to mess around with food to create new and unique dishes can really get them into the spirit of a chef.
 As well as this, it can be a method for teaching children more about food and trying to promote healthy alternatives.

 - Medieval stories – Knights, queens, mystical beasts and treasure is all you have to say to get kids excited for play time.
 Children will feel amazed in the world of fantasy that is created and will learn a lot of about bravery, royalty and morals.
 Alongside this, it can be incredibly fun and interesting for the kids to take part in.